NEET PG 2020: Exam Date, Registration, Syllabus, Marks distribution.

 B) User ID and Password will be sent through SMS and Email.

-C) After filling the application form, upload your photograph & signature.
+C) After filling the application form, upload your photograph, signature, Left thumb impression & Permanent/Provisional registration certificate.

 D) Choose your Test Centre.